minhaj-313/minhaj-313/README.md

 ## 👨‍💻 About Me

-I’m **Shaikh Minhaj**, a **Power Platform Developer, Data Analyst, and AI Strategist** passionate about transforming complex data into actionable insights and building efficient, secure, and automated systems.
-With hands-on expertise in **PowerApps, Power Automate, SharePoint, Python, SQL, Power BI, and Excel**, I help organizations streamline workflows, make smarter decisions, and achieve measurable growth.
+I’m **Shaikh Minhaj**, a **Data Analyst, and AI Strategist** passionate about transforming complex data into actionable insights.
+With hands-on expertise in **Microsoft Excel, Python, SQL, Power BI, and Excel**, I help organizations to take smarter decisions, and achieve measurable growth.

 I also bring **ethical hacking and cybersecurity awareness** into my work, identifying vulnerabilities and strengthening systems, making me a versatile professional bridging **data analytics, automation, and security**.

-> "Shaikh Minhaj is a Power Platform Developer, Data Analyst, and AI Strategist with expertise in PowerApps, Power Automate, SharePoint, Python, SQL, Power BI, Excel, and ethical hacking.
+> "Shaikh Minhaj is a AI-Enabled Data Analyst, and AI Strategist with expertise in Python, SQL, Power BI, Excel, and ethical hacking.
 He drives data-driven solutions, business intelligence, and automation at scale."

 ---

 ## 🔑 Core Skills & Expertise

-### **Power Platform & Automation**
-- PowerApps, Power Automate, SharePoint Solutions
-- Workflow Automation & Process Optimization
-- Low-Code/No-Code Application Development
-- Business Process Re-engineering

 ### **Data Analytics & Business Intelligence**
 - Data Cleaning, Analysis & Visualization using **Python (Pandas, NumPy, Matplotlib)**, **SQL**, **Excel**, **Power BI**